nionis/freedom-kit/README.md

 - railgun does not work in all platforms
 - no formal security / traffic analysis has been done
+- firewall not active on the frontend, only backend

 ## Roadmap